Insider’s Guide to Lauberhorn Races: Prize Money, Records, and Historic Moments

 The Lauberhorn run is not only the longest in the World Cup, it is also one of the most famous race routes in the world, alongside the Streif in Kitzbühel.
 A victory on the original track is a huge prestige success.
 But one that doesn’t bring in a lot of prize money.
 A win is rewarded with 47,000 francs.
 This is no more than required by the international ski association FIS.

 In comparison: Anyone who wins on the Streif will receive 100,000 francs.
 “Apparently they are financially tight, but I don’t know whether that’s actually the case.
-But they are classics, everyone talks about them, they could certainly be priced a little higher,” Gino Caviezel is quoted in the Tamedia newspapers.
+But they are classics, everyone talks regarding them, they might certainly be priced a little higher,” Gino Caviezel is quoted in the Tamedia newspapers.
 OK boss Urs Näpflin replied that increasing the prize money was not an issue, they simply didn’t have the reserves for it.

 Two runs on the legendary Lauberhorn